svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 ## What to expect from this course

 - an overview of Functional Programming and basic concepts
-- basic Haskell syntax (yes we'll use Haskell!)
+- basic Haskell syntax (yes, we'll use Haskell!)
 - being able to build a program!

 ---

 # Functional programming

-It is simply programming with functions.
+Simply put, it is programming with functions.

 A function is:

-- a description of a computation (a mapping from it's input values to an output value);
+- a description of a computation (a mapping from its input values to an output value);
 - a value that can be passed over (or be returned from) to another function.

 ```haskell